 Jose Fernandez and the Miami Marlins joined the team this year to #ChallengeALS!

-Our signature event, the Walk to Defeat ALS, takes place in 9 markets around the state.
-Our inaugural Miami-Dade Walk took place this year in Museum Park on September 26th.
+Our signature event, the Walk to Defeat ALS, takes place in 10 markets around the state.
+This year's Miami-Dade Walk to Defeat ALS took place in Morningside Park on October 27th.

-We hold an annual Hope and Help Symposium, we had two this year.
-This is a one-day event for persons with ALS, their Caregivers, and family members, as well as supporters of the ALS community.
+We hold an annual Hope and Help Symposium, a one-day event for people with ALS, their Caregivers, and family members, as well as supporters of the ALS community.
 It's a full day of speakers, breakouts and a vendor fair allowing our constituents the opportunity to meet and hear directly from the doctors, researchers, and experts in their field.

 Each year we travel to Washington D.C. in May to meet with members on Capitol Hill to advocate for persons living with ALS and their families.
 We offer financial assistance to many of our patients so they can travel with us and tell their stories first-hand.

-Charity Navigator awarded The ALS Association Florida Chapter, Inc. four out of a possible four stars.
+Charity Navigator awarded The ALS Association Florida Chapter, Inc. four out of a possible four stars for the fourth consecutive year.
 Receiving four out of a possible four stars indicates that the Chapter adheres to good governance and other best practices that minimize the chance of unethical activities and consistently executes its mission in a fiscally responsible way.
 Please click on the logo to review our four star rating.

 Our strategic plan includes the very important area of research for treatment and a cure for ALS.
 Our goal is to support and fund research to understand ALS, develop treatments, and ultimately find a cure.
 We will accomplish this by promoting the National Registry and encouraging all those we can to enroll and tell their story.
 We will expand communications to spread the word and encourage clinical trials here in Florida.
 We will continue to promote a better understanding and the value of ALS research and The ALS Association programs, especially those happening right here in the state of Florida.
 For example, with our new Hope and Help Webinar series, we are able to communicate to our patients and families directly through the internet where they can hear firsthand from the doctors and researchers here in the state, giving them even more hope for their futures.